bh68484/Project2/README.md

 # Project 2 - FaceBark

-##### FaceBark was created utilizing full-stack development.
+##### FaceBark was created utilizing full-stack development techniques and technology.
 The purpose of FaceBark is to provide a way for dog lovers, like us, to not only find parks to take our dogs but also find new people to potentially socialize with.
 With FaceBark, a user can find a park and see who is at that park, including what dogs, in order to make a decision as to what park they're headed to for the day.

 &nbsp;